 The English teacher certification program allows students to major in English and to complete New Hampshire certification requirements to teach English in grades 5-12.
-The certification track combines general education courses with the education core, major courses (11 in English language and literature) and English teaching method courses.

 The program of study provides the prospective English teacher with a broad and integrated liberal arts background, a concentrated study of English literature and language, and the techniques, knowledge and experience to help middle, junior and senior high school students develop to their highest potential.